 The difference between commercial cooling systems and ducted aircon

-While the principle is the same, commercial HVAC systems are much, much larger and more powerful.
+While the principle is the same, commercial HVAC systems are much larger and more powerful.
 Imagine your home ducted cooling and heating system, but scaled up to compensate for the larger room volumes.

 With these types of systems, the outdoor unit is usually roof mounted, and often the size of a van or made up of multiple smaller domestic-type outdoor units combined together.